 Crack has a tendency to decrease a person’s appetite.
 That is why many people who use crack do not eat as often as they should.
 Crack can also deplete a person’s immune system to the point where they have no resistance to infections.Depression

 People use crack because they like the way that it makes them feel.
 However, that good feeling is short-lived.
 Many crack users start to experience feelings of depression.
 They may also have suicidal thoughts.Increase in Body Temperature

 Because crack is a stimulant, it can cause an increase in body temperature.
 If the body temperature rises too high, then it can cause convulsions.
 A very high body temperature can also result in death.Reduced Performance A person’s dexterity and performance may improve for a short amount of time while he or she is using crack.
 However, a person’s concentration and performance will eventually begin to suffer.
 This reduced focus is why individuals who use crack are more likely to get into accidents.
 Forgetfulness

 Forgetfulness is another problem that is very common among people who abuse crack.
 A person may fail to complete projects or meet deadlines.
 This forgetfulness is why many people who use crack end up homeless.

 Why Inpatient Rehab Is Necessary

-Many people do not seek help until their crack addiction has ruined their life.
-However, if you seek help early on, then you will be able to prevent a crack addiction from taking over your life.
+Many people do not seek help until the side effects from crack addiction have ruined their life.
+However, if you ask for help early on, then you will be able to prevent a crack addiction from taking over your life.
 You will get the care and support you need to recuperate in an inpatient rehab center.